limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 Google concluded their [Google CTF](https://capturetheflag.withgoogle.com/) a month ago.
 I didn't take part, so I thought of giving a go at the Beginners Quest first.
 I was thinking to myself, "_how hard could this be?_"—boy was I wrong.
 It's not that easy.

 The quest has nineteen challenges as shown in the quest map—each color representing a category: <span style="color: rgb(203, 140, 217)">**purple**</span> (**misc**), <span style="color: rgb(34, 205, 75)">**green**</span> (**pwn/pwn-re**), <span style="color: rgb(231, 206, 66)">**yellow**</span> (**re**), and <span style="color: rgb(75, 142, 255)">**blue**</span> (**web**).
 Every challenge, if there's a need—contains an attachment—an archive file with its SHA256 hash as filename.

-Click or tap on the circles above to go to the respective challenge and its write-up.

 <map id="image-map" name="image-map">
 <area shape="circle" alt="Letter" title="Letter" coords="135,141,14" href="{{ page.url | replace: "part-2", "part-1" }}#letter" />